Patrick StumpLead vocals, guitar

-Wentz writes most of the band's lyrics.
-Stump was once the primary source of Fall Out Boy's lyrics, focusing more on his high school expiriences, but as Wentz took over that role, he focused on writing the music.
+Pete Wentz writes most of the band's lyrics.
+Patrick Stump was once the primary source of Fall Out Boy's lyrics, focusing more on his high school experiences, but as Wentz took over that role, Stump focused on writing the music.

 Phill - Columbia, SC